Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 high oil pressure

-You have a serious problem if you notice low power combined with falling oil levels.
+You have a significant problem if you notice low power combined with falling oil levels.
 It could stem from piston rings or valve seals, although other causes are possible.

 Get your engine inspected and repaired as soon as possible.
 The longer it’s left, the more damage will be done to other components.